mtfaye/maa-dash/README.md

 - Clone the repo
 - Install requirements by using pip install -r requirements.txt.
-- Sign up on Spotify for free if you do not have an account already and go to https://developer.spotify.com/dashboard/login to get fill in the form and get your spotify app credentials.
+- Sign up on Spotify for free if you do not have an account already and go to https://developer.spotify.com/dashboard/login, fill in the form and get your spotify app credentials.

 - Use the wrapper Spotipy to set up your terminal variables: export SPOTIPY_CLIENT_ID='your-spotify-client-id'